jxskiss/gopkg/perf/json/README.md

 It gives much better performance than `encoding/json` and good compatibility with it.

 You may use the method `Config` to customize the behavior of this library.
-In case that `sonic` behaves in some unexpected way, you may switch to the standard library to do a quick fix.
+In case that sonic behaves in some unexpected way, you may switch to jsoniter or the standard library to do a quick fix.

-For marshalling map data where key ordering does not matter, you may use the shortcut function `MarshalMapUnordered`, which disables map key ordering in case that sonic is used.
+For marshalling map data where key ordering does not matter, you may use the shortcut function `MarshalNoMapOrdering`, which disables map key ordering in case that sonic is used.
 (Note that this is only available with sonic, not the standard library implementation.)